-NYU School of Medicine’s Proteomics Laboratory offers investigators specialized expertise for the analysis of proteins and peptides using mass spectrometry.
+NYU Langone’s Proteomics Laboratory offers investigators specialized expertise for the analysis of proteins and peptides using mass spectrometry.
 Our laboratory continually develops new methods and customized approaches for proteomic analysis and suggests experimental strategies and sample preparation prior to mass spectrometry analysis.

 We offer many different technologies, including the following: